hamimshafin/DataValidator/README.md

 Data Validator:
 A program which tries to find errors in a file and writes them into valid_file.csv and invalid_file.csv

-o C = invalid data element count (no other errors will also display) o I = invalid id o N = invalid name o E = invalid email o P = invalid phone o D = invalid date o T = invalid time
+C = invalid data element count (no other errors will also display),

+I = invalid id,

+N = invalid name,

+E = invalid email,

+ P = invalid phone,

+ D = invalid date,

+ T = invalid time,

 • Invalid data elements count (if so, you will NOT check any other data)
 • Invalid id that isn't an integer
 • Invalid names that are not in a "last name, first name" format